pezi/dart_periphery/README.md

 ## 💧 flutter_sensor_tester

-This project extends the flutter_pi_sensor_tester project to a client/server model.
+This project builds upon the `flutter_pi_sensor_tester` by introducing a client/server architecture, enhancing its functionality for distributed applications.

 ![alt text](https://raw.githubusercontent.com/pezi/dart_periphery_img/main/client_server.png "Client Server")

-This project is currently alpha and will be published with the next version.
+Currently in its alpha stage, the project is scheduled for release in March 2025.

 ## 🔬 Tested SoC hardware